More Becoming-a-Millionaire-Without-Going-Into-Business Tips

 The Working Woman’s Guide To Riches

-Sometimes, we need a guidepost, a road map to where we want to be.
-Most of the time, our goals involve wealth, or ways to wealth.
-Here are some methods that are tried and tested
+Sometimes, a woman needs a guidepost, a road map to where she wants to be.
+Most of the time, her goals involve wealth, or ways to wealth.
+Here are some methods that are tried and tested.

 1. Make a financial assessment.